Designations Congruent with Things: Chapter 13

 “You’re welcome,” Newt replies through clenched teeth, “you logical positivist.”

-Okay, so Newt is going to need to adjust his assessment of what’s happening here, because, nope, it hadn’t been obvious to him until about thirty seconds ago, but Hermann is having his own breakfast freak out session, immediately post and possibly related to Newt’s breakfast freak-out session.
+Okay, so Newt is going to need to adjust his assessment of what’s happening here, because, nope, it hadn’t been obvious to him until about thirty seconds ago, but Hermann’s having his own breakfast freak out session, immediately post and possibly related to Newt’s breakfast freak-out session.
 That’s what’s happening.

-“Hermann,” he says, lifting a hand, trying to cool things down in an uncomfortable inversion of every instinct he has.
+“Hermann.”
+He lifts a hand, trying to cool things down in an uncomfortable inversion of every instinct he has.

-But he’s trying now, apparently.
+But he’s trying now.
+Apparently.

-“I would like nothing better than to listen to your unique mix of specious and insightful conjecture on any number of topics that currently materially affect us, but that is a terrible idea, Newton, terrible.
+“I would like nothing better than to listen to your unique mix of specious and insightful conjecture on any number of topics that materially affect us, but that is a terrible idea, Newton, terrible.
 I’m not sure whether you’ve realized this yet or not but you—”

 “Newton, if you apologize to me even one more time I will drown you in the Pacific.”